ruslansavchuk/kubernetes-the-hard-way/docs/05-apiserver.md

 # Api Server

-In this section we will configure kubernetes API server.
+In this section, we will configure kubernetes API server.

 > The Kubernetes API server validates and configures data for the api objects which include pods, services, replicationcontrollers, and others.
 The API Server services REST operations and provides the frontend to the cluster's shared state through which all other components interact.

-As you can see from the description adpi server is central (not main) component of kubernetes cluster.
+As you can see from the description, api server is a central (not the main) component of kubernetes cluster.

 ![image](./img/05_cluster_architecture_apiserver.png "Kubelet")

 ## certificates

-Before we begin with configuration of API server, we need to create certificates for kubernetes that will be used to sign service account tokens.
+Before we begin with the configuration of the api server, we need to create certificates for kubernetes that will be used to sign service account tokens.
 ```bash
 {
 cat > service-account-csr.json <<EOF